telerik/report-server-docs/implementer-guide/configuration/service-agent.md

 # Service Agent Settings

 The service agent is responsible for the execution of scheduled tasks and data alerts, and for sending e-mail messages.
 It runs its tasks on multiple worker threads to optimize execution performance.
-Also, the agent itself can be configured to run in a multiple instance environment.
+Also, the agent itself is able to run in a multiple instance environment.

 ## Worker Count